oojorgeoo89/QuizZz/README.md

 This is intended to be a learning project so please, feel free to fork this repository and play around with the code!

+I am writing a [Wiki](https://github.com/oojorgeoo89/QuizZz/wiki) for more in-detail technical discussion on the project.
+The wiki is still being worked on, but there are a few sections available.

 ## Getting Started

 All the code required to run this project is available in this Git repository.
 You can either download it as a zip file from Github or run: